 from spacy.lang.fr import French.

 This error means that the spaCy module can’t be located on your system, or in

 your environment.
 Make sure you have spaCy installed.
 If you’re using a virtual

 environment, make sure it’s activated and check that spaCy is installed in that

 environment – otherwise, you’re trying to load a system installation.
 You can

 which python to find out where your Python executable is located.

-As of spaCy v1.7, all models can be installed as Python packages.
-This means
+As of spaCy v1.7, all trained pipelines can be installed as Python packages.

 pip list or

 pip freeze to check which pipeline packages you